hdesai17/chemoproteogenomics/README.md

 #### Outputs

 In the Custom_Databases folder, there are variations of FASTA databases:
-- 2TS = two tryptic sites flanking variant sites
-- simple = only Uniprot ID (minimal) headers
+_- 2TS = two tryptic sites flanking variant sites; otherwise, they are whole protein sequences_ _- simple = only Uniprot ID (minimal) headers_
-- rev = contains reverse sequences specified as REV
+_- rev = contains reverse sequences specified as REV_
-- dedup = redundant peptide sequences are removed, regardless of transcript ID
+_- dedup = redundant peptide sequences are removed, regardless of transcript ID_

 :warning: For minimal FASTA headers, additional post-processing is required to obtain variant IDs after using in FragPipe searches.